danbev/learning-nodejs/README.md

           NULL                                                            \
         };                                                                \

-We are creating a static variable (it exists for the lifetime of the program, but the name is not visible outside of the block. node_module is a struct in node.h and looks like this:
+We are creating a static variable (it exists for the lifetime of the program, but the name is not visible outside of the block.
+Remember that we are in tcp_wrap.cc in this walk through so the preprocessor will add a definition of the `_module` to that tcp_wrap.
+`node_module` is a struct in node.h and looks like this:

     struct node_module {
       int nm_version;